 We are using CRISPR to engineer cassava with reduced levels of the poison cyanide.

 Cassava or yuca (Manihot esculenta Crantz), also known as yuca, manioc, and tapioca, is a staple food for over 800 million people worldwide.
 This starchy root crop is a major source of calories for roughly 40% of Africans and an excellent food security crop due to its tolerance for drought and marginal soils.
 A major challenge, however, is the presence of toxic cyanogenic glucosides in cassava, which must be removed from cassava by post-harvest processing.
 Excessive consumption of cyanide, in combination with protein-poor diets, can have a number of effects ranging from subtle cognitive problems to konzo, a disease characterized by sudden and irreversible paralysis of the legs.
 This severe disease of poverty has affected hundreds of thousands of people.

-We will modulate the levels of toxic cyanogenic glucosides in cassava using CRISPR-Cas9 editing.
-We will initially use Agrobacterium-mediated delivery, which has already been demonstrated in specific cassava cultivars.
-In parallel, we will also develop and apply DNA-free CRISPR-Cas9 ribonucleoprotein (RNP) delivery methods for cassava, which would obviate drawn-out regulatory hurdles.
+We are working to modulate the levels of toxic cyanogenic glucosides in cassava using CRISPR-Cas9 editing.
+We are using Agrobacterium-mediated delivery, which has already been demonstrated in specific cassava cultivars.
+In parallel, we are developing and applying DNA-free CRISPR-Cas9 ribonucleoprotein (RNP) delivery methods for cassava, which would obviate drawn-out regulatory hurdles.
 Importantly, smallholder farmers grow a variety of diploid genotypes with desirable characteristics.
 While it is impractical to apply the slow methods of conventional breeding to such a diverse set of cultivars, genome editing can in principle be applied directly to any cassava cultivar—without disturbing other preferred traits.

 We will knock out, singly and in combination, the genes CYP79D1 and CYP79D2, which catalyze the synthesis of the principal cyanogens in cassava.
 Knockouts of these genes will allow us to answer outstanding questions about cyanogens, including the mechanism by which drought-stressed plants upregulate their production in leaves and roots, and the relationship between cyanogenic glucosides and protein synthesis.
 We will assess the impact of the CYP79D knockouts by measuring cyanogenic glucoside levels, and by analyzing the growth of the plant, including its tuberous roots.
 We will also analyze the transcriptomes of edited plants with RNAseq to detect perturbations of gene regulatory networks.